FEA Best Practices Vol 2

 Let me step back and connect what we've covered in this volume.

-We started with modal analysis -- discovering the natural frequencies and mode shapes that are baked into the structure by its geometry, materials, and boundary conditions.
-That's the foundation.
+We started with modal analysis — discovering the natural frequencies and mode shapes that are baked into the structure by its geometry, materials, and boundary conditions.
+That's the foundation — the system's fingerprint.

 All four are perturbation procedures.
 All four are built on the eigenvalue solution.
 All four inherit the same restrictions: no contact, no material nonlinearity, no geometric nonlinearity.
-If your modal analysis model has these limitations -- and it must -- then every downstream analysis inherits them.
-The harmonic response, the random vibration response, the SRS response -- they all operate on the same linearized system.
+If your modal analysis model has these limitations — and it must — then every downstream analysis inherits them.

 But you must know where the boundary is.
-If your structure has bolted joints that slip, rubber mounts with highly nonlinear stiffness, components that separate under vibration, or large-amplitude flexible members -- the linear perturbation results are, at best, approximate and, at worst, misleading.
-In those cases, you need the nonlinear transient methods we'll cover in Volume 3.
+If your structure has bolted joints that slip, rubber mounts with highly nonlinear stiffness, components that separate under vibration, or large-amplitude flexible members — the linear perturbation results are, at best, approximate and, at worst, misleading.
+In those cases, you need the nonlinear transient methods we cover in Volume 3.